Once a guru went to the house of one of his disciples.

 But with cardamom, the seed is necessary and the skin is useless.

+That means that those who are kapati, crooked persons, only speculate.
+They will not accept anything as it is.
 Therefore the mahajanas have said that one who is very serious and eager to achieve perfection in his human birth, that is krsna-bhakti, should cultivate simplicity.

 Simplicity is Vaishnavism.
 Those who are real vaisnavas are simple by nature.
 Kapatya, crookedness, is a great hindrance on this path of perfection.
 It is a sort of disease.
 And because a crooked person becomes envious towards the doctor who has come to cure him, his disease is incurable.